 Stunning Special Effects and Outstanding Talent Takes Audiences on an Emotional Journey with Anna and Elsa

 ANAHEIM, Calif.
-(May 27, 2016) — “Frozen – Live at the Hyperion,” a new theatrical adaptation based on Disney’s animated blockbuster film, opens May 27 at the Hyperion Theater at Disney California Adventure Park in Southern California.
+(May 27, 2016) — “Frozen – Live at the Hyperion,” a new theatrical adaptation based on Disney’s animated blockbuster film, opened May 27, 2016 at the Hyperion Theater at Disney California Adventure Park in Southern California.

 This new theatrical interpretation for the stage immerses audiences in the beloved world of Frozen and takes audiences on the heartwarming journey of Anna and Elsa, with all of the excitement of live theater.
 Under the direction of Tony Award® nominated Director Liesl Tommy, the show features elaborate costumes and sets, stunning special effects, and show-stopping production numbers.
 An exceptionally large production, the show features an opening cast and crew of more than 200, six full musical numbers and a 2,200 square foot video wall which combine for an unforgettable theatrical experience.